 On the morning of the 22nd July, Wallace may have considered his options.
 With a forced comprised of around 5,000 infantrymen and roughly 1,000 cavalry, the odds were stacked against them.
 Despite the grim

 However, the Scots held high ground to the south of Falkirk and positioned themselves behind marshy ground in an attempt to stifle the movements of the formidable English mounted knights.
 At Stirling Bridge in 1297, English cavalry had been seriously hindered in boggy terrain, and the Scots capitalised on the situation to great effect.

 To counter the cavalry, Wallace divided the Scots army into four ‘schiltrons’ – a tightly-packed circular formation made up of pikemen – and sought to use the terrain to his advantage.
 Archers are also said to have been placed in between the schiltrons while the Scottish mounted troops were held in reserve.

 Under the joint command of Humphrey de Bohun, the Earl of Hereford and Roger Bigod, Earl of Norfolk, the English vanguard was keen to attack, advancing aggressively from the south.
 However, as with Stirling Bridge, marshy ground greatly restricted the vanguard’s movement, slowed the advance and forced this contingent to sweep right toward the Scots’ left flank.

 Despite boggy ground, the Scots quickly found themselves with English troops to their flanks.
-The Scots cavalry, threatened by the advance of English cavalry on the right flank, fled the scene.
+The Scots cavalry, threatened by the advance of English cavalry on the right flank, famously fled the scene.

 Edward realised it would be exceedingly difficult to tackle the Scots schiltron in such terrain.
 Several dozen horses were killed during attempts to penetrate the dense mass of pikes.